 Creating a set of economic baselines of what might be possible is a core requirement for beginning to rally public support.
 It also tells us a bit about the implications for our political landscape.

 Many of our greatest political battles are fought over how much government should spend, what its priorities are for spending, and the appropriate balance between the private and public sectors.
 This is a national argument that has been going on since the founding of the republic and it has lasted this long precisely because both sides have valid points, something both sides frequently forget.

 Today, there are significant concerns about the long-term direction of government programs and our nation’s long-term liabilities.
-We are fighting many of these battles against a backdrop of austerity, reduced rates of economic growth, and fears of long-term secular stagnation.
+We are fighting many of these battles against a backdrop of austerity, reduced rates of economic growth, and fears of long-term secular stagnation which are now amplified by the political and economic impacts of a global pandemic.
 There is even a growing debate over whether the golden age of American economic growth is over, a possibility that very modest economic growth is the best we can hope for in the future.